-PROSECCO DOC CONSORTIUM ANNOUNCES 2ND ANNUAL ‘NATIONAL PROSECCO WEEK’ TO PROMOTE WORLD’S MOST POPULAR SPARKLING WINE
+PROSECCO DOC ANNOUNCES 2ND ANNUAL ‘NATIONAL PROSECCO WEEK’

-New York, April 1st, 2019 – The Prosecco DOC Consortium, the entity that oversees the production of the world’s most popular sparkling wine, is pleased to announce that ‘National Prosecco Week’ will return for its second year June 3-9, 2019.
-The week-long celebration of Prosecco DOC will include restaurant and retail promotions; masterclasses in New York, Miami, Nashville, Los Angeles and Seattle; ‘Pizza and Prosecco’ events; a digital media and marketing program; and influencer activations.
-All activities will seek to educate media and trade about Prosecco and showcase its ability to be enjoyed in a variety of occasions and with a wide range of cuisines.
+New York, NY, May 2, 2019 — The Prosecco DOC Consortium, the entity that oversees the production of the world’s most popular sparkling wine, is pleased to announce that ‘National Prosecco Week’ will return for its second year from June 3-9, 2019 and will include exclusive events, restaurant and retail promotions and masterclasses for media and trade in New York, Miami, Nashville, Los Angeles and Seattle.
+Activities throughout the week will seek to educate the public about Prosecco and showcase its ability to be enjoyed in a variety of occasions and with a wide range of cuisines.

-For more information on National Prosecco Week and how to participate, please contact Riccardo Frontini (email@example.com) or Alice Gayet (firstname.lastname@example.org) of Colangelo & Partners (www.colangelopr.com), the agency of record in the U.S. for the Prosecco Consortium.
-To stay updated for upcoming events and promotions, follow Prosecco DOC on Facebook (@proseccodocusa), Instagram (@proseccodoc_usa), and the Consortium’s official US website, www.casaprosecco.com.
+Stay tuned for more details about the week-long celebration of Prosecco.
+For more information on National Prosecco Week and how to participate, please contact Riccardo Frontini (email@example.com) or Natalie Perkins (firstname.lastname@example.org) of Colangelo & Partners (www.colangelopr.com), the agency of record in the U.S. for the Prosecco Consortium.
+To stay updated for upcoming events and promotions, follow Prosecco DOC on Facebook (@proseccodocusa), Instagram (@proseccodoc_usa), and the Consortium’s official US website, www.casaprosecco.com

 About The Prosecco DOC Consortium: